tayipztrk/tayipztrk/README.md

 ## I'm a Developer and CS Student!!

-- 🔭 I’m currently working as a freelancer.
+- 🔭 I’m currently working as a frontend engineer.
 - 🌱 I’m currently learning everything.
-- 🥅 2021 Goals: Work in company as a front-end developer.
 - ⚡ Fun fact: I love to swim and soccer

 ### Connect with me: